pavlinal/mead-museum-tours/README.md

 The *mead-museum-tours* application uses a MYSQL database to store the information about the tours and the objects in the museum.
 When testing the application you can [populate the database from an sql file](#populating-the-database-from-an-sql-file) that we have provided.
 If you need to modify or extend the database you will need to [populate it manually](#manually-populating-the-database).

+Information on the included tables and their respective fields can be found below in the database subsection of the implementation information.
 ### Log into MYSQL

 To log into MYSQL run the following command in the terminal window of your Vagrant virtual machine: